archan937/el.js/README.md

 ### For loops

-You can render elements for arrays using the `for` attribute:
+You can render elements for arrays using the `forEach` attribute:

 _(in super-heroes.el)_